Select region & language

 ABB’s efforts to source minerals responsibly are reinforced by the ABB Policy on Conflict Minerals and our continued collaboration with the Responsible Minerals Initiative (RMI), which works to encourage smelters and refiners to undergo audits aligned with OECD guidelines.

 ABB’s engagement doesn’t stop at investigating the sources of tin, tungsten, tantalum, and gold.
 We continue to support responsible mineral sourcing and industry initiatives.
-That’s why ABB has initiated the Cobalt Engagement Program for our suppliers and will, over time, include in the program more minerals that pose potential social and environmental risks.
+That’s why ABB has initiated the Cobalt and Mica Engagement Program for our suppliers and will, over time, include in the program more minerals that pose potential social and environmental risks.

 In addition, we are committed to engaging with our customers regarding their disclosure obligations.

-Conflict Minerals in the supply chain
+Responsible Minerals in the supply chain

 Watch this video on the importance of conflict minerals and what we expect from our suppliers.

 Strict legal frameworks have been put in place around the world to regulate the use of tin, tantalum, tungsten, and gold: a group of elements that are collectively known as “3TG” or “conflict minerals.”
-The European Commission has singled out T3 minerals [A1] [A2] (Tin, Tantalum & Tungsten) as those which are most likely to be associated with armed conflict in high-risk countries, such as the Democratic Republic of Congo (DRC).
+The European Commission has singled out T3 minerals (Tin, Tantalum & Tungsten) as those which are most likely to be associated with armed conflict in high-risk countries, such as the Democratic Republic of Congo (DRC).
 They are present in welding wire, capacitors, electronic contacts, and the coatings of electrical connections – all of which are used in many of our products.

 The eastern portion of the DRC has long been the site of one of the world’s worst humanitarian crises – and the conflict there continues.
 Revenue from the illegal mining and trading of the DRC’s natural resources has been exploited to fund armed conflict – to which serious human rights abuses are linked – and to mines for certain ores, now known as conflict minerals.